ipuhakka/BetAI/Documentation/Diary.md

 database won't allow for adding these matches.
 Test run OK.

 **29.9.2018**: Introduced branching to development, so there is always a stable branch and a branch for developemnt changes.
 Removed seasons and leagues table, and column matchInSeasonId from matches.
 These were unnecessary for the system.
+Test run OK, Merged development to master.